signalno11/ungoogled-chromium-copr/README.md

+This fork is just here to provide a fix for the strange libinput behavior with touchpads.
+It will break other input methods, probably. pre-Chromium 109 behavior essentially.

 This repository provides the prerequisites to build [Ungoogled Chromium](https://github.com/Eloston/ungoogled-chromium) on [COPR](https://copr.fedorainfracloud.org/) for Fedora.
 It uses the [Chromium](https://src.fedoraproject.org/rpms/chromium) package from the Fedora Project as its base.

 To build your own ungoogled-chromium for e.g. Fedora 39: